russmckendrick/records/content/posts/best-of-30441302/index.md

 styles: ["Classic Rock", "Folk Rock", "Pop Rock", "Rock & Roll"]
 ---

 Best of Bruce Springsteen is the eighth compilation album by American singer-songwriter Bruce Springsteen.
-It is set to be released on April 19, 2024, through Columbia Records.
+It was released on April 19, 2024, through Columbia Records.
 The collection marks his first compilation in eight years and includes hit singles and popular album tracks from 1973 to 2020.